CmosTheBattery/zscript-badass-edition/README.md

 > "Oops I accidentally created freedoom badass edition" - Saver310

+> "I'm gonna kill myself how do I change this" - Saver310

 > "What the fuck is even going on" - Saver310

 > "What the fuck is happening" - Saver310